La Haine: Plot

 In a public restroom, they encounter a Polish survivor of the gulag.
 He tells them a story about a man who froze to death after refusing to relieve himself in public near the train and failing to re-board it in time.
 The trio don't understand what the story means.

 Later, they visit Astérix, a frequent cocaine user who owes money to Saïd.
 Tempers rise as Astérix appears to force Vinz to play Russian roulette, but the gun was secretly unloaded.
-Later they encounter plainclothes police officers who arrest Saïd and Hubert, while Vinz manages to escape.
+Later, they encounter plainclothes officers who arrest Saïd and Hubert, while Vinz manages to escape.
 The police officers verbally and physically abuse the duo before jailing them until late at night.
 The three miss the last train home from Saint-Lazare station and spend the night on the streets.

 After failing to hotwire a car and being kicked out of an art gallery, the trio make their way to a rooftop, where they insult some passing skinheads.
 They take shelter in a shopping mall, where they hear a news broadcast reporting Abdel's death.
 Later, Vinz disappears.
 Hubert and Saïd find him pointing a finger gun at a police officer; the two angrily abandon Vinz at the mall.

 But, Hubert and Saïd later encounter the group of skinheads they had harassed, who now mercilessly attack them.
 Vinz intervenes and holds one of the skinheads at gunpoint.
 Although Hubert pushes for Vinz to kill the guy, he hesitates and finally lets the skinhead go.

 In the early morning, the trio returns home.
 Vinz gives the gun to Hubert.
-Vinz and Saïd encounter the officer whom Vinz had insulted at the rooftop party.
-The officer seizes Vinz, threatening him with a loaded gun against his head.
-Hubert rushes to their aid, but the officer accidentally discharges his gun, killing Vinz.
+Vinz and Saïd encounter Notre Dame, whom Vinz had insulted at the rooftop party.
+He seizes Vinz, threatening him with a loaded gun against his head.
+Hubert rushes to their aid, but Notre Dame accidentally discharges his gun, killing Vinz.

-Hubert and the officer enter a Mexican standoff, with each pointing a gun at the other.
+Hubert and Notre Dame enter a Mexican standoff, with each pointing a gun at the other.
 During the standoff, Hubert, in voiceover, tells a story with the image of a man falling from a building, assuring himself that everything is fine, as a metaphor for society's decline.
 Saïd closes his eyes, and a gunshot is heard.
 The outcome is not revealed.